Row at India’s premier private university sparks debate on academic freedom

 Sabyasachi Das, who was the assistant professor of economics at Ashoka University – located in the BJP-ruled northern Haryana state – faced backlash from the party’s supporters after he circulated his paper on social media last month.

 The university distanced itself from the paper, saying it has “not yet completed a critical review process”.
-Later, its governing body instituted an inquiry committee to examine the paper’s academic merits after the paper created a political firestorm.
+Later, its governing body instituted an inquiry committee to examine the paper’s academic merits after it created a political firestorm.

 Meanwhile, Das resigned from his post.